-There are distinct differences in the way learning is structured and engaged within each phase and our curriculum offerings.
+There are distinct differences in the way learning is structured and engaged within each phase of learning and our curriculum offerings.
 These change to offer students more choice and depth in learning to provide a range of courses to suit all learning pathways.
-In the Senior Years, students have the opportunity to choose a University (ATAR) pathway; TAFE or other Vocational (VET) educational provider pathways; or transition to the workforce pathway (Non ATAR) at the College.